Last Updated: August 26, 2017

 Replacing an Android Phone due to Lack of Updates

-If you have an Android Smartphone that does not get the latest Android updates, we would recommend you REPLACE the smartphone with a new one that does.
+If you have an Android Smartphone that does not get the latest Android updates, we highly recommend you REPLACE the smartphone with a new one that does.
+Unfortunately you will need to switch phones every 2-3 years to keep up to date.
 Recycle the phone, do not give it away.

 If you Root your Android Smartphone, you need to be extra careful with regards to security as updates are much more difficult for you.
 Be careful where you obtain your Android Apps as malware is much more prevalent.
 Rooting also exposes your device’s internal hardware to software much more so than normal.
 This is the equivalent of running your PC as Administrator.